telerik/xaml-docs/common-visual-tree-helpers.md

 The UI for {{ site.framework_name }} provides with several extension methods that allows you to enumerate the UI children of an element or find its parents.
 This way you can get a specific control from the visual tree interact with it.

 The methods are available in the __ChildrenOfTypeExtensions__ and __ParentOfTypeExtensions__ static classes.
-And they extend the DependencyObject class so you can call them on any UI element.
+They extend the DependencyObject class so you can call them on any UI element.

 >important The extension methods would be able to enumerate the children/parents only if the visual tree of the control has been loaded.
 This is why you should call the methods after the Loaded event of the corresponding control was invoked.